thanhhm/simple-structure/README.md

 As of above description, `upper` layer will depend on `lower` layer: handlers depend on services; services depend on repository, no reverse direction.

 ### Step coding API
-The step will be reverse direction of layer dependency: repository -> services -> handlers.
+The step will be reverse direction of layer dependency: repositories -> services -> handlers.